Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 While waiting, consider what police certificate(s) you may need to apply for and whether you need to perform a medical exam.

-These are required from any country or territory that you have spent six months or more since the age of 18.
+These are required from any country or territory where you have spent six months or more since the age of 18.

 The exam must be performed by an approved Panel Physician.
 If you do not complete a medical before arriving for Canada working holiday, your IEC work permit will state that you are unable to work in these sectors.